MickyMori/ARP_Assignment_1/README.md

 * <b>World</b>: add the errors to the positions received by Motor X and Motor Z and sends this recalculated position to the Inspection Console.

-* <b>Master</b>: his main function is to start all the processes and it contains a 'Watchdog' function that checks all the processes periodically and kills all of them in case they are all idle.
+* <b>Master</b>: his main function is to start all the processes and it contains a `Watchdog` function that checks all the processes periodically and kills all of them in case they are all idle.